IRS Tax Audits & Litigation

 Going to the IRS Independent Office of Appeals

-If you need to challenge the outcome of an IRS tax audit, your first step may be to go to theIRS Independent Office of Appeals.
-This office is “separate and independent from the IRS examination and collection functions that make tax assessments,” and it makes “objective and impartial decisions” outside of litigation.
+If you need to challenge an audit outcome, your first step may be to go to the IRS Independent Office of Appeals.
+This office is separate from IRS examination and collection functions and evaluates cases independently.
+Appeals require clear evidence that demonstrates flaws in the IRS’s conclusions.
+We advise and represent taxpayers through each stage of this process.

 Going to the U.S. Tax Court